-This draft plan is an update to the MPO's previous public participation plan, Be Informed, Be Involved.
+This plan is an update to the MPO's previous public participation plan, Be Informed, Be Involved.
 It was developed using information obtained through a public survey and research on other MPO public outreach activities, and it reflects recent changes in information and communication technologies.
-Following review and approval of this draft by the MPO, it will be released for a 45-day public review process.
-Then, public comments will be incorporated and a final Plan will be presented to the MPO for endorsement in October, 2014.
+It was endorsed by the MPO on October 16, 2014 after a 45-day public review process.

 Table of Contents Page

 Notice of Nondiscrimination Rights and Protections to Beneficiaries 4

 Summary

 CHAPTER 1-INTRODUCTION 11

-CHAPTER 2-THE BOSTON REGION MPO'S, VISION, FUNCTION, AND STRUCTURE 13
+CHAPTER 2-THE BOSTON REGION MPO'S, VISION, FUNCTION, AND STRUCTURE \dots 13

 2.1 PURPOSE OF THE MPO 13

-2.2 THE BOSTON REGION MPO
+2.2 THE BOSTON REGION MPO 14

-2.2a The Boston Region MPO's Central Vision
+2.2a The Boston Region MPO's Central Vision 16

 2.2b Work of the Boston Region MPO 16

 2.2c Composition of the Boston Region MPO 19

-Current Membership
+Current Membership 19

-MPO Staff: the Central Transportation Planning Staff
+MPO Staff: the Central Transportation Planning Staff 20

 MPO Committees 20

-CHAPTER 3-THE MPO'S APPROACH TO PUBLIC PARTICIPATION 25
+CHAPTER 3-THE MPO'S APPROACH TO PUBLIC PARTICIPATION

 3.1 FEDERAL REQUIREMENTS FOR PUBLIC PARTICIPATION

-3.2 UPDATING THE PUBLIC PARTICIPATION PLAN 26
+3.2 UPDATING THE PUBLIC PARTICIPATION PLAN

 3.3 MPO PUBLIC PARTICIPATION VISION AND GUIDELINES

 3.4 OPPORTUNITIES FOR PUBLIC PARTICIPATION

 3.4a How to Be Informed

 3.4b How to Be Involved

 MPO and MPO Committee Meetings

 Regional Transportation Advisory Council

 MPO-Sponsored Meetings

 Other Opportunities for Public Participation

 3.4c Notice of MPO Activities

 3.4d Access to MPO and MPO-Sponsored Meetings

-Transportation and Physical Access 37
+Transportation and Physical Access

 Language Access

 3.4e Recent Opportunities for Public Involvement

 3.4f Federal Transit Administration (FTA) Public Hearing Requirements 38

-CHAPTER 4-PUBLIC PARTICIPATION SCHEDULE AND THE TRANSPORTATION PLANNING
+CHAPTER 4-PUBLIC PARTICIPATION SCHEDULE AND THE TRANSPORTATION PLAN

 PROCESS

 4.1 PUBLIC PARTICIPATION SCHEDULE FOR THE TIP AND UPWP

 4.2 THE LONG-RANGE TRANSPORTATION PLAN

-4.3 PUBLIC PARTICIPATION SCHEDULE FOR CHANGES TO CERTIFICATION DOCUMEN
+4.3 PUBLIC PARTICIPATION SCHEDULE FOR CHANGES TO CERTIFICATION DOCU

 4.3a Amendments to Certification Documents

 4.3b Administrative Modification of Certification Documents 44

-4.4 PUBLIC PARTICIPATION SCHEDULE FOR LONGER-TIME-HORIZON PLANNING ACT
+4.4 PUBLIC PARTICIPATION SCHEDULE FOR LONGER-TIME-HORIZON PLANNING AC

 4.4a Federal Recertification Reviews

 4.4b The Transportation Equity Program

 4.4c Development of the Public Participation Program and Plan

 APPENDIX A-FEDERAL PUBLIC PARTICIPATION MANDATES 47

 A.1 TITLE 23, SECTION 450 CODE OF FEDERAL REGULATION (CFR) 47

 A.1a §450.316 47

 A.1b §450.318 48

 A.1c §450.322 48

 A.1d §450.324 48

 A.1e §450.334 48

 A.2.AMERICANS WITH DISABILITIES ACT OF 1990 (ADA) 49

 A.3 TITLE VI OF THE CIVIL RIGHTS ACT OF 1964 49

 A.4 ENVIRONMENTAL JUSTICE 50

-A.4a Executive Order 12898, Federal Actions to Address Environmental Justice in Minorit у
+A.4a Executive Order 12898, Federal Actions to Address Environmental Justice in Mino rity

 Populations and Low-Income Populations, 1994 50

-A.4b Executive Order 13166, Improving Access to Services for Persons with Limited Engl ish
+A.4b Executive Order 13166, Improving Access to Services for Persons with Limited En glish

 Proficiency, 2000 50

 A.4c FTA Circular 4703.1, Environmental Justice Policy Guidance for Federal Transit

 Administration Recipients, 2012 51

 APPENDIX B-MPO MEMORANDUM OF UNDERSTANDING 53

-APPENDIX C-RESEARCH CONDUCTED BY MPO STAFF 71
+APPENDIX C-RESEARCH CONDUCTED BY MPO STAFF

-C.1 RESEARCH ON PUBLIC PARTICIPATION NEEDS AND PRACTICES
+C.1 RESEARCH ON PUBLIC PARTICIPATION NEEDS AND PRACTICES 71

 C.2 PUBLIC PARTICIPATION SURVEY

 C.2a Survey Questions

 C.2b Survey Responses

 C.3 RESEARCH OF OTHER MPO PUBLIC PARTICIPATION PRACTICES

-C.3a Research Approach
+C.3a Research Approach 74

-C.3b Public-Involvement Methods and Techniques
+C.3b Public-Involvement Methods and Techniques 74

 Gatherings for Discussion

-Media Used for Information and Notices
+Media Used for Information and Notices 75

 Media Used for Interaction 75

 Miscellaneous 76

-Outreach to Protected Populations 76
+Outreach to Protected Populations

-Structure and Content of Public-Participation Plans
+Structure and Content of Public-Participation Plans 76

-Graphics and Styles of Public-Participation Plans 77
+Graphics and Styles of Public-Participation Plans

-C.4 RECOMMENDATIONS FOR UPDATING PUBLIC PARTICIPATION PROGRAM AND PL AN78
+C.4 RECOMMENDATIONS FOR UPDATING PUBLIC PARTICIPATION PROGRAM AND F LAN78